 -

-Trailer bar: Contains the following:
+The Trailer bar contains the following:

 Creating wiki articles

-You can start creating a wiki article in a couple of different ways (you require at least write access to a wiki channel to be able to add content to it):
+You can start creating a wiki article in a couple of different ways (you require at least Write access to a wiki channel to be able to add content to it):

 - Go to a wiki channel and select + Add an article.